-The basket, burner and cylinders may be cleaned using clean water.
+It is recommended to wash the basket, burner and cylinders with clean water only.
 Always ensure that all systems are dry before storing.
 If the basket is fitted with a cushion floor it is recommended to remove it from the basket before cleaning it to avoid moisture problems.
 Reinstall the cushion floor again when the basket is completely dry.